ORDER OF THE

 Summary of, and comparison with, existing or proposed federal regulations:

-Because educator licensure in the United States is typically governed by each state and local government, federal regulations are generally silent with respect to the issuance of teacher licenses.
-As a result, the requirements for licensure vary by state.
+Because educator licensure in the United States is typically governed by each state and local government, federal regulations are generally silent with respect to the issuance of teacher permits.
+As a result, the requirements for obtaining a permit vary by state.

 Summary of any public comments and feedback on the statement of scope for the proposed rule that the agency received at a preliminary public hearing and comment period held and a description of how and to what extent the agency took those comments into account and drafting the proposed rule: